Uinta Brewing Company

 Uinta Brewing Company is a craft brewery founded in 1993 in Salt Lake City, Utah, USA.
 The company produces a range of beers, naming them after Utah's cultural and natural icons.
 As of 2016, Uinta was the 39th-largest craft brewery in the country.
 Uinta is the largest brewer in the state of Utah.

 History

 Uinta brewing company began brewing beer in the winter of 1993 in a renovated mechanics garage in Salt Lake City, Utah.
 Their flagship beer was Cutthroat Pale Ale, named after Utah's state fish.
 This was followed by King's Peak Porter, named after Utah's highest peak; Golden Spike Hefeweizen, named after the spike used to commemorate the completion of the transcontinental railroad, which was completed in Utah; and Dubhe, named after the Utah Centennial star.

 In 2001, Uinta became the first Utah company to be 100% wind powered.
 The company also began installing solar panels on the brewery roof in 2011.

-In both 2024 and 2025 Uinta won back to back gold medals in the American Cream Ale category at the Great American Beer Festival.
+In 2024 and 2025 Uinta won gold medals in the American Cream Ale category at the Great American Beer Festival.